jitendrapatidar/CompleteExample/README.md

 Create API endpoints that return all columns that do the following:

-* For a particular instructor, list all the students' grades the instructor has given out
+* For a particular instructor, list all the students' grades the instructor has given out -done
-* List all students that have the top 3 grades for each course
+* List all students that have the top 3 grades for each course -done
-* Enroll a student in a course
+* Enroll a student in a course -done
-* Update a grade(number) for a student for a course
+* Update a grade(number) for a student for a course -done

 ## Stretch Goals